Rebirth Year Seven

 –REFERENCE: In Tales of the Titans #4—originally told in Detective Comics #505.
 When Anthony Lupus’ niece needs a bone marrow transplant, Batman travels to Alaska to capture the werewolf.
 Batman brings Lupus back to Gotham for the operation, saving his niece’s life.

-–REFERENCE: In Harley Quinn Vol. 3 #38.
+–REFERENCE: In Harley Quinn Vol. 3 #38 and Batman and Robin Vol. 3 #15.
 Batman fights the debuting Film Freak (Burt Weston).

 –REFERENCE: In New Talent Showcase 2017 #1 Part 1.
 Batman continues training Jason Todd, telling him that, in hostile environments, they must operate quickly and efficiently, making sure to focus on fighting and not talking.
 Batman also tells Jason about all his rogues, giving advice for each.
 For instance, he tells Jason to always appeal to the Harvey Dent side of Two-Face when engaging with him.
 Batman also tells Jason that he’ll never be alone, no matter what.